GoogleCloudPlatform/functions-framework-dart/dartfn/templates/json/README.md

   GreetingRequest({this.name});

-  // The implementation also includes two marshalling methods that are
+// This class also includes two marshalling methods that are
 // standard boilerplate that depend on generated code in 'functions.g.dart'

-  // To help with testing, the implementation also overrides the equality
+// To help with testing, this class also overrides the equality (`==`)
-  // operator (and therefore also hashcode).
+// operator, and therefore also `hashCode`.
 }

 @JsonSerializable()